IHE/ITI.mXDE/input/pagecontent/volume-1.md

 </tbody>
 </table>

-*Note 1: The actor shall implement at least one of the options: XDS Document Registry Integration or MHD Document Responder Integration*
+- Note 1: The actor shall implement at least one of the options: XDS Document Registry Integration or MHD Document Responder Integration

-*Note 2: The actor shall implement at least one of the options: XDS Document Consumer Integration or MHD Document Consumer Integration.*
+- Note 2: The actor shall implement at least one of the options: XDS Document Consumer Integration or MHD Document Consumer Integration

 ### 1:45.2.1 Data Element Extractor Actor Options